canfie1d/complete-react-scripts/packages/react-scripts/README.md

 - `animated`

 ---
+Migrating from `1.0.9` to `1.0.10`

+Inside any created project that has not been ejected, run:

+npm install --save --save-exact react-scripts@1.0.10

+---
 We plan to stay up to date with create-react-app as often as possible.

 Note: This package is maintained for our specific needs at Helpful Human and while feature requests are encouraged, they may not align with the needs of Helpful Human.